google/fhir-data-pipes/doc/docs/tutorials/single_machine.md

 Connect to the Spark Thrift server using a client that supports Apache Hive.
 For example, if using the JDBC driver, the URL should be `jdbc:hive2://localhost:10001`.
 The pipeline will automatically create `Patient`, `Encounter`, and `Observation` tables when run.

-Let's do some basic quality checks to make sure the data is uploaded properly (note table names are case insensitive):
+Let's do some basic quality checks to make sure the data is uploaded properly (note table names are case in-sensitive):

 ```hiveql
 SELECT COUNT(0) FROM Patient;